firstcontributions/first-contributions/README.md

 # First Contributions

+Its hard.
+Its always hard the first time you do something.
+Especially when you are collaborating, making mistakes isn't a comfortable thing.
+But open source is all about collaboration & working together.
+We wanted to simplify the way new open-source contributors learn & contribute for the first time.

+Reading articles & watching tutorials can help, but what comes better than actually doing the stuff without messing up anything.
+This project aims at providing guidance & simplifying the way rookies make their first contribution.
+Remember the more relaxed you are the better you learn.
+If you are looking for making your first contribution just follow the simple steps below.
+We promise you, it will be fun.

 <img align="right" width="300" src="assets/fork.png" alt="fork this repository" />

 *Read this in other languages: [English](README.md), [Spanish](README.es.md), [Dutch](README.nl.md), [Hindi](README.hi.md), [Russian](README.ru.md), [Japanese](README.ja.md), [Vietnamese](README.vn.md), [Polish](README.pl.md), [Korean](README.ko.md), [German](README.de.md).*